Moscow at a Glance

 The service sector is the city’s economic driving force; it employs a majority of the people working in Moscow.
 The city is also Russia’s leading financial center.
 It is home to the Russian Trading System (RTS) stock exchange.
 Nearly all of Russia’s largest banks have their headquarters here, including the Sberbank of Russia.

 Nevertheless, a significant portion of the people working in Moscow is still employed in the manufacturing sector.
 The most prominent industries in the city area include oil refining, food processing and electronics.
 In recent years, however, there have been initiatives to move much of the industry out of the city to the surrounding areas.

-The Russian president Dmitry Medvedev has announced that Russia’s very own “Silicon Valley” is to be established in Skolkovo, just outside Moscow’s boundaries.
+The former Russian president Dmitry Medvedev has announced that Russia’s very own “Silicon Valley” is to be established in Skolkovo, just outside Moscow’s boundaries.
 With this initiative, the government hopes to attract more high-tech and research-based companies and get more tech-savvy entrepreneurs interested in working in Moscow.

-Working in Moscow: Finding a Job
+Finding a Job in Moscow

 Your most promising option for working in Moscow is to check directly with companies from your home country or multinationals in your field which are doing business in Russia.
 These are most likely to hire expatriates for working in Moscow.

 Alternatively, there are many online recruitment consultancies which can help you find a job in Moscow to match your qualifications.
 If you would like to go job-hunting on your own, you might find the following websites useful:

 However, chances for foreigners on the regular Russian job market are somewhat limited by the Russian quota regulation for work permits issued to Non-CIS-citizens.